 - Register at reception before they leave the Centre and state where they are going

-- All students under the age of 18 must return to their homestay provider by 1800
+- All students under the age of 18 must return to their homestay provider for their evening meal by 18:00

 - 12-13 18:00